tdda/tdda/referencetest/examples/README.md

 Examples of using tdda.refererencetest.

-To step through these examples, you should first take a copy of the entire 'examples' subdirectory, and put it somewhere else.
+To step through these examples, you should first take a copy of the entire `examples` subdirectory, and put it somewhere else.
 You'll be making modifications to it, to see the affect of change, and you don't want to be modifying the originals.

 Scenario:

-    You have a python module called 'generators.py', which is responsible for generating some HTML.
+    You have a python module called `generators.py`, which is responsible for generating some HTML.

     Testing that it's generated the correct HTML isn't hugely easy just